Early education funding for children in foster care

-All 3 and 4 year olds in England are eligible for up to 15 hours per week of early education (up to a set maximum number of hours per term) from the term following the child’s third birthday until they start school.
+All 3 and 4 year olds in England are already eligible for up to 15 hours per week of early education (up to a maximum number of hours per term) from the term following the child’s third birthday until they start school.

-The foster carer must be engaged in paid work outside their role as a foster carer and earn under £100,000 per year.
+The foster carer must be in paid work outside their role as a foster carer and earn under £100,000 per year.

-Both partners must be engaged in paid work outside their role as a foster carer and earn under £100,000 per year
+Both partners must be in paid work outside their role as a foster carer and earn under £100,000 per year

 • Universal Credit - assessed as having limited capability for work